1justingilmore/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

   Unlike the antivirus settings in a *Device Restriction profile*, you can use these settings to with devices that are co-managed.
 To use these settings, the [co-management workload slider](https://docs.microsoft.com/configmgr/comanage/how-to-switch-workloads) for Endpoint Protection must be set to Intune.

 - **Windows Security experience** – Manage the [Windows Security app settings](../protect/antivirus-security-experience-windows-settings.md) that end users can view in the Microsoft Defender Security center and the notifications they receive.
 The Windows security app is used by a number of Windows security features to provide notifications about the health and security of the machine.
-Security app notifications include firewalls, antivirus products, Windows Defender SmartScreen, and others.
+Security app notifications include firewalls, antivirus products, Microsoft Defender SmartScreen, and others.

 ## Antivirus policy reports